-The Great Recession was marked by years of high unemployment, slow hiring and an incredibly competitive job market.
+The Great Recession ushered years of high unemployment, slow hiring, and an incredibly competitive job market.
 Large numbers of talented, qualified employees competed for a limited number of jobs.
-In today's improving economy, well-qualified applicants are invited to interview with multiple companies and organizations.
+In today's economy, well-qualified applicants interview with multiple companies and organizations.

 As a hiring manager, human resources professional, or small business owner, when you conduct interviews, you are not merely vetting candidates.
 You are also in a position to excite the interest and gain the trust of a potential future asset.
 Selling can be considered an art form.
 Just ask any Sales professional.
 Therefore it is crucial that you showcase the advantages of working at your company and that you position the opening as a unique opportunity for the candidate.

 The Art of Sales: Start Selling While Interviewing